 I found Send-A-Vet through a random Google search for veteran resources.
 I reached out to the organization and was given the opportunity to go to a trapping class and bear hunting in Idaho.
 I am proud to help Send-a-Vet with their marketing and look forward to learning and growing with them.

 I currently live in Graham, Washington, with my wife, Ashley, and our two sons, Ronan and Sven.
 I enjoy being outdoors, learning about cars, and spending time with my family.

 Patrice White, Staff Sergeant, US Army, Board Member

-SSG White retired to Lacey, Washington in 2014 and started working with Send-A-Vet Foundation after going on a trip of his own in early 2014.
+SSG White retired to Lacey, Washington in 2014 and started working with Send-A-Vet Foundation.
+He started taking Combat Injured Veterans on outdoor Adventures after going on a trip of his own in early 2014.